c-bec-k/TitanfallGenesys/01-characterCreation.md

 #### Aerospace (Agility)

 This skill covers the use and operation of any vehicle that flies through an atmosphere or in space.
-This takes the place of the Pilot skill from the <em>Genesys</em> Core Rule Book (found on pages 62–63).
+This takes the place of the Pilot skill from the *Genesys* Core Rule Book (found on pages 62–63).

 #### Titan (Cunning)